 What I just love about this technique is the simplicity of the process.

-Wherever you are in your relationship, whether you’re at the beginning and experiencing romantic love, or perhaps you’ve been together a long time and the intimacy and lust has faded, this simple technique can help you start to connect deeply with yourself and your partner.
+Wherever you are in your relationship, whether you’re at the beginning and experiencing romantic love, or perhaps you’ve been together a long time and the intimacy and lust have faded, this simple technique can help you start to connect deeply with yourself and your partner.

 Here are the steps:

-Firstly, sit opposite your partner so you are looking each other directly in the eyes.
+Firstly, sit opposite your partner so you are looking at each other directly in the eyes.
 (It doesn’t have to be done with your partner.
 You can also use this with a friend, family member or work colleague.)